openscope/openscope/tools/README.md

 #### Installation

-After you have node installed, navigate to the project folder and run `npm install`.
+After you have node installed, navigate to the project folder and run `npm install && npm run build`.
 This will install the project dependencies and run the build tasks for the css and javascript.

 #### Folder Structure
 This project is organized with the following main folders: